Compactifications of reductive groups as moduli stacks of bundles

 Since we have a morphism of smooth varieties, to show it is smooth over $\A^n \times \G_m^{n+1}$, it suffices to show that its derivative is everywhere surjective.
 The compatible group actions show that the image of the derivative contains the tangent space to $\G_m^{n+1}$.
 But the smoothness of $\A^n \times_\BB \A^n$ over $\A^n$ shows that the image of the derivative also contains a complement to this tangent space.

 Consequently, $H_\be$ is represented by a smooth variety, indeed a group scheme smooth over $\A^n$.
 Now let us show that this variety admits a closed immersion (of group schemes) into $\A^n \times G \times G$.
 The immersion is given by restricting automorphisms of $\E$ to the endpoints $p_\pm(\A^n)$, at which $\E$ is given the conventional framings of \re{g}.
 This defines the morphism $H_\be \to \A^n \times G \times G$.
-To show it is a closed immersion, it suffices to prove that it separates geometric points and tangent vectors \cite[II 5.5.1b]{demazure-gabriel}.
-The latter follows from \re{gg}, while the former is proved in another paper of the authors \cite[6.7]{kansas}. \fp
+To show it is a closed immersion, it suffices {\red \cite[II 5.5.1b]{demazure-gabriel}} to prove that it {\red has trivial scheme-theoretic kernel}, {\red hence \cite[II 5.1.4]{demazure-gabriel} that the kernel is connected with trivial Lie algebra.
+That the Lie algebra is trivial follows from \re{gg}, while connectedness is proved in another paper of the authors \cite[6.7]{kansas}.} \fp

 \br{Remark} Since $H_\be$ is a smooth family of groups over $\A^n$, with connected fibers \cite{kansas}, it is connected.
 Over the locus $U \subset \A^n$ where $x_1 \cdots x_n \neq 0$, it is easy to identify.
 For $\E$ is trivial there, as explained in \re{g}.
 Hence $H_\be|_U \cong U \times G$.
 Its immersion into $\A^n \times G \times G$, determined by the conventional framings of \re{g}, is $(x, g) \mapsto (x, g, x^{-\be} g\, x^\be)$, where $x^\be = \prod x_i^{\be_i}$ as in \re{g}. \er